ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 ![image](https://i.imgur.com/g1D9wEJ.png)

 ## Bot Source Code
-The source code in this repo is the current code in the GUI bot exe.
+The source code is the current code(not including the tkinter code) in the GUI bot exe.

-The source code does not contain the gui.

-I still need to update the code with a few bug fixes and documenting the functions but I wanted to get this out now before I get busy again.
+I still need to document the code, but I wanted to get this out now before I get busy again.

 You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of the source code.